 Upon the completion of the merger, each Centrue shareholder who receives consideration in the form of Midland common stock and each Midland shareholder will have a percentage ownership of Midland that is smaller than such shareholder's percentage ownership of Centrue or Midland, as applicable.
-Based on the number of issued and outstanding shares of Midland common stock and Centrue common stock on April 28, 2017, and assuming no adjustment in the number of shares of Midland common stock to be issued as merger consideration pursuant to the merger agreement, shareholders of Centrue, as a group, will receive shares in the merger constituting approximately 16.9% of Midland common shares expected to be outstanding immediately after the merger (without giving effect to any Midland common shares held by Centrue shareholders prior to the merger), and shareholders of Midland, as a group, will own 83.1% of Midland common shares expected to be outstanding immediately after the merger on the board of directors, management and policies of Midland following the merger than they now have on the board of directors, management and policies of their respective companies.
+Based on the number of issued and outstanding shares of Midland common stock and Centrue common stock on [ · ], 2017, and assuming no adjustment in the number of shares of Midland common stock to be issued as merger consideration pursuant to the merger agreement, shareholders of Centrue, as a group, will receive shares in the merger constituting approximately [ · ]% of Midland common shares expected to be outstanding immediately after the merger (without giving effect to any Midland common shares held by Centrue shareholders prior to the merger), and shareholders of Midland, as a group, will own [ · ]% of Midland common shares expected to be outstanding immediately after the merger.
+Because of this, each party's shareholders, as a group, will have less influence on the board of directors, management and policies of their respective companies.